finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 ---

 - This is an important skill because the __x__ and __y__ components of a vector are __independent__.
-- This means they do not influence each other, and often experience different accelerations
+- This means they do not influence each other (e.g. in projectile motion)

 ![Vector Decomposition](../assets/1-vector-decomposition.png)